-Share capital can be classified as: approved share capital, issued share capital, subscribed share capital, called up share capital and paid up share capital.
-From accounting point of view the share capital of the enterprise can be categorised as follows:
+Share capital can be classified as authorised, issued, subscribed, called up and paid-up share capital.
+From an accounting point of view the share capital of the enterprise can be categorised as follows:

 - Issued Capital: It is that portion of the authorised capital which is usually circulated to the public for subscription comprising the shares assigned to the merchants and the endorsers to the enterprise’s memorandum.
 The authorised capital which is not proffered for public consent is called as ‘unissued capital’.

 - Subscribed Capital: The subscribed capital is referred to as that part of issued capital that is subscribed by the company investors.
 It is the actual amount of capital that the investors have taken.